Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Abelian surfaces

 The {\em Humbert invariant $\Delta(\LL)$ } of a line bundle $\LL$ is defined to be

 where $(\;.\;)$ is the intersection pairing on $\Pic(A)$.
-This is the negative of the intersection pairing on the primitive part of the N\'eron-Severi group.
-Hence there is a line bundle of non-zero Humbert invariant if and only if the Picard number is $>1$.
-In fact one has --
+This is the negative of the self-intersection number on the orthogonal complement of $\LL_0$ hence is a positive definite quadratic form.
+There is a line bundle of non-zero Humbert invariant if and only if the Picard number is $>1$.
+In fact, having a line bundle on $A$ of Humbert invariant $\Delta$ is equivalent to saying that $\OO_{\Delta} \subset \End(A)$, where $\OO_{\Delta}$ is an order of discriminant $\Delta$.